tfindley/vault_certificate_manager/README.md

 - Stores certificates in a configurable directory.
 - Deploys certificates to defined destinations with proper permissions.
 - Restarts/reloads services when certificates are updated.
-- Generates a JSON report for tracking certificate statuses.

 ## Prerequisites